TheColaber/sa-esbuild/README.md

 Scratch Addons unites various features and themes (called [addons](./src/addons)) for the Scratch website and project editor, offering them through a user-friendly and customizable browser extension.
 Our goal is to establish a centralized and constantly updated platform that fosters community development of innovative features and themes for Scratch.

+### How to Contribute

+1. Download the repo through your favorite git tool
+2. Run `yarn install` (or `npm install`)
+3. Run `yarn dev` (or `npm run dev`)
+4. Load the extention into chrome://extensions
+5. If you want to build an addon, use `yarn create-addon` to get started
+6. Run `yarn format` at the end and then create a PR!

 ### TODOS

 #### Translations